Otter-man/cia-factbook-scraper/README.md

 The run ```script.py``` from `script` folder.

-Script will donwload PDF to folder named `pdf` and will create sqlite DB `summaries.db` in the folder `db`/
+Script will donwload PDF to folder named `pdf` and will create sqlite DB `summaries.db` in the folder `db`.